Because having a healthy set of teeth starts with what you put into your mouth, eating the right diet is important.

 - Boiled egg

-- Greek yogurt topped with fresh fruit of your kid’s choice
+- Greek yogurt with fresh fruit of your kid’s choice

 Make your child their own healthy version of a Lunchable.